linnarsson-lab/BoneFight/README.md

 in the same order.
 For example, if the spatial dataset contains 100 genes, then you must include only those same 100 genes, in the same order, in the single-cell dataset.

-The volume vector is used to define the expected volume (in a general sense) of each entity in a dataset.
+The volume tensor is used to define the expected volume (in a general sense) of each entity in a dataset.
 For example, in a spatial dataset you may have some voxels that are known not to contain any cells; set their volumes to zero.
 You may also have some prior knowledge about the expected density of cells in a voxel, e.g. based on total spot counts, or counts of nuclei.